Upgrade Plan

 Consider a plan change when one or more of these signals appear:

-- You’re adding more screens or new locations and need higher limits.
+- Adding more screens or new locations and higher limits are needed.

-- Your team needs features not available on your current tier (for example, advanced integrations, API usage, or governance controls).
+- The team needs features not available on the current tier (for example, advanced integrations, API usage, or governance controls).

 - Support expectations have grown (response time, dedicated guidance).